CALCULATE YOUR SIP RETURNS

 What Drives Upper and Lower Circuit Limits in the Stock Market?

-The upper and lower circuit limits in the Indian stock market are primarily driven by the forces of demand and supply.
+The upper and lower circuit limits in the Indian stock market are primarily driven by demand and supply.
 However, several other factors can influence stock prices, pushing them to their maximum high or low limits.

 Here are some key factors:

-1. Circuit filters are applied on the previous day’s closing price
+1. Circuit filters are applied to the previous day's closing price

-4. If a stock hits its upper circuit, there will be only buyers and no sellers; similarly, if a stock hits its lower circuit, there will be only sellers and no buyers in the stock.
+1. If a stock hits its upper circuit, there will be only buyers; similarly, if a stock hits its lower circuit, there will be only sellers.

 How to use circuits or price bands on stocks to your advantage

-If you have already invested in a stock, it is best to exit when you see the circuit heading towards 5% and lower.
+If you have already invested in a stock, it is best to exit when you see the circuit heading towards 5% or lower.
 Very little volatility usually also corresponds to low earnings potential.

-In case of sudden swings, investors stand to lose sizable capital.
-This is why circuit breakers have been put in place, to protect the investor from unwanted surprises.
+In the event of sudden swings, investors may lose sizable capital.
+This is why circuit breakers have been put in place to protect investors from unwelcome surprises.
 Circuits can not only protect you but also represent a red flag for some companies.
-Consider the circuit of a stock while making your price movement predictions.
+Consider the stock's circuit when making your price movement predictions.

 FAQs